Challenges of AI Coding Agents in Production Environments

 Constant Need to Babysit

-Despite the promise of autonomous coding, the reality is that AI agents in enterprise development often require constant human oversight.
-Instances like attempting to execute Linux commands on PowerShell or false‑positive safety flags highlight critical gaps.
-Developers cannot step away but must constantly monitor the agent’s reasoning process to avoid wasting time with subpar responses.
+Normally, despite the promise of autonomous coding, the reality is that AI agents in enterprise development often require constant human oversight.
+Generally, instances like attempting to execute Linux commands on PowerShell or false‑positive safety flags highlight critical gaps, Usually, developers cannot step away but must constantly monitor the agent’s reasoning process to avoid wasting time with subpar responses.
+Often, the worst‑case scenario is a developer accepting multi‑file code updates riddled with bugs, then spending excessive time debugging.

 Conclusion